HarryHenryGebel/Web-UI/readMe.md

 ## A Houseplant Watering Scheduler

 Live at: [https://water-me.netlify.app/pip](https://water-me.netlify.app/)
-A Lambda School Build Week project to test our skills and save the world, one succulent at a time.
+A Lambda School student project to test our skills and save the world, one succulent at a time.
 Everything accomplished in 4 days, with potential polish and refactoring in the future.
+Maybe.
 Some features still theoretical, but enough accomplished to fulfill all our MVP's & many stretch goals.
 The aim of the website is to begin creating a product that can allow users to create an account, and input all their houseplants.
 Each houseplant will have it's own watering schedule that can eventually be updated every watering until the user has found the perfect schedule for their home.
 My task was to create the Landing Page, Marketing Page & About Page, proving my HTML & CSS chops.
 All the other fun juicy bits of frontend & backend went to the rest of my brilliant team slaving away.

 ## Installation